 - Sudden death (if left untreated)

-If you notice any of the above signs in your Teddy guinea pig breed, book a vet appointment as soon as possible so you can get them checked out.
+If you notice any of the above signs in your Teddy pig breed, book a vet appointment as soon as possible so you can get them checked out.

 You can treat and prevent scurvy by ensuring your Teddy guinea pig gets enough vegetables and pellets that are high in vitamin C.